 The Lepelaarsplassen is the best place to be for bird watchers.
 This unique spot in Flevoland is home to more than 300 bird species.
 The specially equipped visitor center De Trekvogel is a good starting point for a bike ride or walk.
 Cyclists and walkers will enjoy particularly great views of the area from the Oostvaardersdijk.

 But above all, Almere – which has overtaken Lelystad, the official capital of the province of Flevoland, in terms of population – offers a lot of art and culture, often with a focus on nature and people.

-Discover the art and culture Almere has to offer in one of the city's museums.
-The Oostvaarders nature experience center offers an exhibition about the nature and archeology of the Oostvaardersplassen.
-Daniel Libeskind created one of the seven extraordinary Land Art projects in Flevoland.
-According to the creator, Polderland Garden of Love and Fire (1992 - 1997) is meant to be a meditation garden.
-Not quite a museum but well worth a visit!
+For example, the Oostvaarders nature experience center has an exhibition about the nature and archeology of the previously mentioned Oostvaardersplassen, and well-known architect and artist Daniel Libeskind created one of the seven special Land Art projects in Flevoland.
+According to its maker, the Polderland Garden of Love and Fire is intended as a garden for meditation.
+While not really a museum, it is definitely worth a visit!

 Modern architecture in Almere